HQarroum/expressify-ipc/README.md

 ## Examples

 Different functional examples involving the `expressify-ipc` strategy are available in the [examples](./examples) directory.
-Every examples comes with a `README.md` file detailing the use-case and the usage of the example in question.

 ## See also